tayruxin/tp/docs/UserGuide.md

 ### Sort companies by their deadlines: `sort`

 _Want to see which application deadlines are coming up soon or which ones are far off?
-Use the `sort` command to arrange your list of applications based on their deadlines._
+Use the `sort` command to arrange your list of applications based on their deadlines._ arrange your list of applications based on their deadlines._

 **Format:** `sort SORT_ORDER`